Jesswhit54/AvailableMentalHealthResources/README.md

 5. From this point, the user is able to import relevant variables and try different ratios for whatever analysis you would like to run.

+Notes:

-        * In this case there is a ratio of 'total population' divided by 10,000 to access the relationship between providers and youth populations.
+In this case there is a ratio of 'total population' divided by 10,000 to access the relationship between providers and youth populations.

-       ** Manhattan is dropped as an outlyer, as it does not reflect the average we are seeking to access in this project.
+Manhattan is dropped as an outlyer, as it does not reflect the average we are seeking to access in this project.

 6. Save dataframe data to a pickle file to use in the next script.

 ### *Displaying-Data.py*

+this script doesnr do any analysis it just runs figures

 After merging the data into a new dataframe with relevant census variables and provider information, we can access how these variables interact.